-Bio based fuels and materials that substitute fossil resources are important for transition to a low carbon society.
-Sweden is well suited to combine active forest management with high environmental standards whilst maintaining a substantial carbon sink.
+Biobased fuels and materials that substitute fossil resources are important for transition to a low carbon society.
+More than 100 years of forestry has resulted in a managed forest landscape characterized by forest with varying age and stand development making it possible to combine active forest management with high environmental standards whilst maintaining a substantial carbon sink.

-Sweden places great importance on the continued development of a bioeconomy, since an active and sustainable forest management will achieve the highest long-term climate benefit.
+Sweden places great importance on the continued development of a bio-economy, since an active and sustainable forest management will achieve the highest long-term climate benefit.
 Sufficient and secure access to sustainable biomass from the Swedish forest and continued profitability and willingness to invest along the forest value chains shall be ensured through sustainable forest growth within the framework of the national environmental quality targets.
 Sweden has adopted a national forest program with the overarching vision that forests, the "green gold", shall contribute to employment and sustainable growth in all parts of the country and to a growing bioeconomy.

 In Sweden, active forest management contributes to an increased forest stock and increased harvest yield over time compared to the last centuries when the landscape was more intensively used for agriculture.
-The forest stock has more than doubled during the last 90 years, see figure 1.
+The forest stock has more than doubled during the last 90 years.
+The forest resource is based on native species where pine, spruce and birch are the tree dominating species.
+See figure 1.
+Only a marginal share of the forest consists of foreign species.